 SEO requires a huge amount of effort when it comes to optimisation and creating content but, once you rank highly in the search engines, that work will continue to pay off long after your investment has stopped.
 In this complete guide, we’ll look at how you can create an effective Ecommerce SEO strategy.

-Many Ecommerce businesses rely solely on social media and paid ads for getting their brands seen online.
-However, these methods require constant investment and, once the budget stops, the results and sales stop too.
+Many E-commerce businesses rely solely on social media and paid ads to get their brands seen online.
+However, these methods require constant investment, and once the budget stops, the results and sales stop too.

-In this complete guide, we’ll look at how you can create an effective Ecommerce SEO strategy.
+This complete guide will look at how you can create an effective SEO strategy for your E-commerce website.

-A high-quality and well designed website that features great product images, descriptions and content will rank higher in search engines, helping to increase the visibility of your store online and to drive traffic.
+A high-quality and well-designed website that features great product images, descriptions and content will rank higher in search engines, helping to increase your store's online visibility and drive traffic.

-When you’re looking for a product or service, where is one of the first places you go?
+Where is one of the first places you go when you’re looking for a product or service?
 If you’re like 48% of customers, you start your online shopping journey with a search engine.

 Online shoppers are looking for purchase options, tips, comparisons and a range of information to help them make a decision on which product or service they should buy and which brand they should buy from.